Germany: Angela Merkel addresses Bundestag after U-turn | DW | 25.03.2021

 The chancellor highlighted the importance of the EU's vaccine task force to increase the procurement of doses in the bloc while the UK is producing for itself and the US is not exporting vaccines.

-Due to the mutations, the need to deal with the virus will "go far beyond just this year," Merkel said.
+Due to the mutations, the need for adjustments to contain the virus would likely "go far beyond just this year," Merkel said.

-"We're now living in a new pandemic," she said, due to the B117 mutation and exponential growth of infections.
+"We're now living in a new pandemic," she said, an allusion to the B117 mutation.

-However, the government has new tools to tackle the crisis.
-This includes is the option of region-specific measures depending on case numbers as well as increased testing capacities.
+However, she said the government had new tools at its disposal, including the option of region-specific measures depending on case numbers as well as increased testing capacities.

-She said that the whole of Germany can follow the example of regions, such as the southern city of Tübingen, which have been successful in carrying out large-scale testing.
+She said that the whole of Germany could follow the example of regions, such as the southern city of Tübingen, which have been successful in carrying out large-scale testing.

 Germany is struggling to contain a third wave of infections which is being largely driven by the more contagious B117 COVID-19 variant.
 The Robert Koch Institute for infectious diseases (RKI) reported over 22,000 new infections on Thursday.